awsdocs/amazon-athena-user-guide/doc_source/json.md

 # JSON SerDe Libraries<a name="json"></a>

-In Athena, you can use two SerDe libraries for processing JSON files:
+In Athena, you can use two SerDe libraries for processing data in JSON:
 + The native [Hive JSON SerDe](#hivejson)
 + The [OpenX JSON SerDe](#openxjson)